 The Laboratory for Superconducting Magnet Research (LEAS) offers its expertise in magnetic fields to IRFU physicists, with a staff of 7 technicians, 20 engineers and one PhD student at the end of 2015.

 The laboratory teams are responsible for the design and project management of superconducting magnets for experimental facilities, especially large magnets or those with high magnetic fields.

-In the design of superconducting magnets, LEAS applies its expertise to the optimization of coil geometry, conductor design, mechanical, electromagnetic, and thermal calculations, and magnetic protection in the event of quench.
-In addition to designing magnets, LEAS has the capacity to manage large projects, to develop magnets and integrate them into cryostats, and to provide monitoring for industrial projects.
-The magnets are inspected jointly with the Cryogenics Laboratory and Test Station (LCSE).
-Measurement work includes analyses of tests at ambient and cryogenic temperatures, including quench analyses and magnetic measurements.
+In designing superconducting magnets, LEAS applies its expertise to the optimization of coil geometry, conductor design, mechanical, electromagnetic, and thermal calculations, and magnetic protection in the event of quench.
+In addition to designing magnets, LEAS has the capacity to manage large projects, to develop magnets and integrate them into cryostats, and to supervise specific industrial projects.
+Magnets are inspected jointly with the Cryogenics Laboratory and Test Stations (LCSE).
+Measurement tasks include analyses of tests at ambient and cryogenic temperatures, including quench analyses and magnetic measurements.